 We had 36 operating locations as of December 31, 2018.
 In the first quarter of 2019, we combined two operating locations into one.
-As of March 31, 2019, we had 35 operating locations.
+In the second quarter of 2019, we completed the acquisition of Walker, which reports as a separate operating location.
+As of June 30, 2019, we had 36 operating locations.
 Acquisitions are included in our results of operations from the respective acquisition date.
-The same-store comparison from 2019 to 2018, as described below, excludes three months of results for the Indiana acquisition, which was acquired July 1, 2018.
+The same-store comparison from 2019 to 2018, as described below, excludes six months of results for the Indiana acquisition, which was acquired July 1, 2018 as well as three months of results for Walker, which was acquired April 1, 2019.
 An operating location is included in the same-store comparison on the first day it has comparable prior year operating data, except for immaterial acquisitions that were absorbed and integrated, or "tucked-in", with existing operations.